Fees, Payments & Insurance

 - I don’t take Medicare, Medicaid, Personal Choice or any Magellan affiliate.

 - I do take Aetna, Cigna, and Optum (United Healthcare), and some others: Health Net Federal Services, BCBS of PA Highmark, Magnacare, Meritain Health, Penn Behavioral Health.

 - If I take your insurance, that will cover the psychotherapy session, but does not include the Technology Fee.
 This is to cover my costs of equipment.
 The Technology Fee ranges between $25 and $60 per session on a sliding scale.

-- If I don’t take your insurance, I have a sliding scale which includes the Technology Fee.
+- If I don’t take your insurance, or you want to pay cash, I have a sliding scale which includes the Technology Fee.
 The sliding scale goes between $80 for those of slim means up to $130 for those doing well.

 - If you have out of network benefits, you should receive reimbursement for the office visit for psychotherapy.
 I can bill this for you or I can provide you with a superbill.

 - Plan on paying for 20 sessions and we’ll see if you need more.